Capote (film): Plot

-Though initially an effort to provide proper representation and extend Capote's opportunity to speak with the killers, the appeals process drags on for several years.
-Without the court case being resolved, Capote feels he is stuck with a story without an ending and is unable to complete his book.
-Eventually, he gets Smith to describe the killings and his thoughts at the time in great detail.
-He has what he wants from Smith, but he sees callousness and selfishness in his own actions in the process.
+The appeals process―which Capote initially supports to provide proper representation and extend his opportunity to speak with the killers―drags on for several years.
+Without the court case being resolved, Capote feels he is stuck with a story without an ending, unable to complete his book.
+Eventually, he convinces Smith to describe the killings and his thoughts at the time in detail.
+While he has achieved what he wanted from Smith, Capote recognizes his own callousness and selfishness in the process.

-With everything now in hand, Capote still must wait for the appeals process to conclude before he feels he can publish his work.
-Lee's best-selling novel To Kill a Mockingbird is turned into a movie, but Capote is unable to share in the joy of his friend's success, too caught up in drinking through his misery.
+With everything now in hand, Capote still must wait for the appeals process to conclude before publishing his work.
+In the interim, Lee's best-selling novel To Kill a Mockingbird is turned into a movie, but Capote is unable to share in the joy of his friend's success, too caught up in drinking through his misery.
 With the last appeal rejected, Smith pleads for Capote to return before he is executed, but Capote cannot bring himself to do so.
-A telegram from Smith to Harper Lee ultimately compels Capote to return to Kansas.
-There, he is an eyewitness as Smith and Hickock are executed.
-Capote talks to Lee about the horrifying experience and laments that he could not do anything to stop it.
+A telegram from Smith to Harper Lee ultimately prods Lee to compel Capote to return to Kansas.
+There, Capote is an eyewitness as Smith and Hickock are executed.
+Capote confides the horrifying experience to Lee, lamenting that he could do nothing to stop it.
 She replies, "Maybe not.
-The fact is you didn't want to".
+The fact is you didn't want to."
 While returning home, Capote reviews the writings and drawings given to him by Smith, as well as an early childhood photo of Smith and his sister.

 An epilogue notes that In Cold Blood made Capote the most famous writer in America; that Capote never finished another book, dying in 1984 from complications due to alcoholism; and that he chose a quote from Saint Teresa of Ávila – "More tears are shed over answered prayers than unanswered ones" – as the epigraph for his unfinished final novel.